Skip to main content

 Based on ID.4 efficiency of ~3.2 miles per kWh (real-world UK average including winter).

-Switching to an off-peak EV tariff saves over £500 per year vs standard rates.
-See our interactive savings calculator or our UK EV Charging Cost Index.
+Switching to an off-peak EV tariff saves more than £500 a year against standard rates.
+Our interactive savings calculator works the number for your mileage, and the UK EV Charging Cost Index breaks down per-mile costs across every UK tariff.

 Best Home Chargers for VW ID.4 / ID.5

-Every charger on our comparison page works with the ID.4 and ID.5.
-Here are our top picks:
+Every charger on our comparison page pairs with the ID.4 and ID.5.
+Our picks below.

 Best Overall: Tesla Wall Connector (£425)

-The Tesla Wall Connector works perfectly with any Type 2 EV.
-At £425 with a 7.3m cable and 4-year warranty, it’s excellent value.
-It also supports up to 22 kW three-phase — useful if you upgrade your supply later.
+The Tesla Wall Connector pairs cleanly with any Type 2 EV.
+At £425 with a 7.3m cable and four-year warranty, it’s hard to fault on value.
+It also supports up to 22 kW three-phase if a supply upgrade comes later.

 Full review →